rydmike/flex_color_scheme/README.md

 the content in the examples is just there to make a visual presentation of the resulting theme from the used color scheme.

-### HomePage for the Examples
+### Used HomePage in the Examples

-The content of the `HomePage` in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
+The content of the `HomePage` in all these examples is not relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
-The `HomePage` mostly contains UI to visually show what the resulting themes look like when used in an application with commonly used widgets.
+The `HomePage` mostly contains UI to visually show what the resulting themes look like, when used in an application with common Flutter widgets.
 In example 5 we can also make interactive changes to many `FlexColorScheme` API values to see and learn how they work in practice.

 In all the examples we pass in the `FlexSchemeData` object we used for the active theme to the application's `HomePage`.
-This is not needed in order to use `FlexColorScheme` based themes, but we use it to be able to show the active theme name and its description in the examples.
-We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that show the 4 main colors in the active light and dark scheme.
+This is not needed in order to use `FlexColorScheme` based themes.
+It is done to be able to show the active theme name and its description in the examples.
+At the same time it provides the right color data for the 3-way theme mode switch `FlexThemeModeSwitch`.
+THe switch uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that show the 4 main colors in the active light and dark scheme.

 ### Optional FlexThemeModeSwitch